Creator:

 Signature(s):

-Signed in lower right recto: Ken Howard
+Signed bottom right: Ken Howard

 Identifier: